 Be inspired, supported and empowered.
 This is the Global Healthy Living Foundation Podcast Network.

-Listen to more aqua yoga podcast guest episodes with Christa:
+If you enjoyed this podcast from the Globabl Healthy Living Foundation, Listen to more aqua yoga podcast guest episodes with Christa:

 Aqua Yoga and the Chakras on The Chakra Way Podcast